tjizep/libspaces/README.md

 It is designed to be accessed in a non schema oriented way and lends itself to dynamic languages like javascript, lua and groovy (*Only* the ones I like **{he,he}**)

+Some would describe the interface as natural and permits the database as a first class citizen to your code as opposed to **_apart from_** your code.

     Any examples or tutorials ?

 ****Yes!**** please follow the examples and tutorial links